 Although, in May – June due to the holiday rush, Manali is not a penny less than the chaotic trade fair, and I am sure you will not want to be at this place in such a tourist rush.
 You can do a lot in Manali town, and for comprehensive details including how to reach Manali from Delhi, I request you to read my Manali Travel Guide.

 Should I sleep at Manali or Solang Valley?

 One point worth highlighting is that if you are traveling Leh – Ladakh from Manali side then you should avoid staying overnight in Manali town rather stay overnight at Solang Valley, 14 KM away.

-Solang Valley is further 14 KM ahead of Manali and is much calmer place as compared to Manali.
-Solang Valley also offers some majestic views along with adventure activities like parachuting, paragliding, skating, and zorbing etc
+Solang Valley is further 14 KM ahead of Manali and is a much calmer place as compared to Manali.
+Solang Valley also offers some majestic views along with adventure activities like parachuting, paragliding, skating, and zorbing, etc

 Is there any drawback to stay at Solang Valley?

 The only drawback sleeping at Solang Valley on your Ladakh road trip is that you won’t find as many options for a stay as you can find in Manali.
 The prices of the hotels in Solang Valley are likely to be on the higher side as compared to the varied economic hotel options available in Manali town.
 Also, the variety of cuisines will be much less as compared to what you get in Manali, and mostly, you will need to have your food in the hotel only.

 But, the advantages of getting acclimatized and peace around will outweigh these minor hitches, unless you want a very cheap hotel.
 If you miss different cuisines and lively crowded place, you can surely spend your day in Manali enjoying the other flavors of the valley and come back to the hotel at Solang Valley for night stay.